 From time to time, Communication Matters offers small grants of up to £200 to applicants resident in the UK.
 Grants are not always for the full amount asked and will be considered on a case by case basis.
+Anyone who is a member (or about to become a member) of CM is able to make an application.
 You can apply at any time of year while funding lasts.

 If you are interested in applying for a small grant please send a letter or email to [email protected] outlining the following details:

 - What is the grant for?

 - How and when will the grant be used?

 - How much is being asked for (up to a maximum of £200).
 In many cases a small grant will not cover all of the costs, so also tell us what you think your total costs will be.